Eurith D. Rivers: Career

 Upon his election, Rivers named Ku Klux Klan Imperial Wizard Hiram Wesley Evans as a member of his staff.

 When Arthur Perry and Arthur Mack, two black men, faced rushed death sentences by an all-white jury for alleged murder, attorney and future Supreme Court justice Thurgood Marshall requested Rivers to grant due process to the defendants.
 Rivers issued a cold reply: "Prison commission has no record of matter you mentioned in your wire of yesterday."

 In 1938, rumors circulated that Franklin D. Roosevelt would endorse Rivers for United States Senate to oppose Walter F. George, who had opposed the president's Judicial Procedures Reform Bill of 1937, commonly known as the court-packing plan.
 Roosevelt's advisers warned him of Rivers' KKK connections, and the Georgia governor opted for re-election instead of seeking the Senate seat.

 After Rivers' re-election in 1938, he ran into problems financing many of his improvement programs.
 Although the budget was reduced by 25 percent, he was able to convince the legislature to create the Georgia Housing Authority and obtain federal funds to build public housing.
 During Rivers' second term, there were political scandals and charges of corruption.
 Many of Rivers' appointees and staff members were charged with corrupt practices, and the charges reflected poorly on the governor.

 In 1939, Rivers proclaimed a state holiday for the December premiere of the film Gone With the Wind.

 Rivers sought the governorship again in 1946 but finished a distant third behind Eugene Talmadge and James V. Carmichael in the Democratic primary.

 Later life and death

 Rivers was never again elected to public office.
 He became a successful radio station owner.
-His son Dee Rivers was the first ever radio owner to broadcast urban radio below the mason dixon line.
-Rivers retired to Dade County Florida after putting WEDR Radio on the air in Miami.
-He left behind son Dee, daughter Geraldine, wife Luciel, grand children Dicky, Jay, Jonie, Dee, Jan, Ed, Rex, Kells, Lucy and Georgia Rivers.
-He died in Atlanta, Georgia, in 1967 and is interned in a mausoleum in the City Cemetery in Lakeland, Georgia.
+Rivers retired to Miami-Dade County, Florida, after putting WEDR Radio on the air in Miami.
+He died in Atlanta, Georgia, in 1967 and is interred in a mausoleum in the City Cemetery in Lakeland, Georgia.

 Rivers is the most recent Georgia governor to have been born outside the state.

-Known as the poor man's Governor.
-Rivers campaign slogan was never again will the pots and the pans of the poor man, be sold at the courthouse steps.